-- the agenda should be shaped and launched before, not after, we get to the other side of the worst public health and economic crises in U.S. history; and
+- The agenda should be shaped and launched before, not after, we get to the other side of the nation’s simultaneous public health, economic and social upheavals;

 Action Agenda Activities

-- A webinar series, which has already begun, focused on developing the action agenda and integrating it into the symposium; a critical part of this work is identifying which elements of SDOH are of highest-value and most-achievable, as well as how best to advance them into policy and practice.
-These interactive presentations/discussions are led by Dr. Karen Smith, former Director of the California Department of Public Health, joined by our Stanford colleagues and other prominent thought leaders, innovators, subject-matter experts and change agents nationwide.
+- A webinar series, which has already begun, focused on developing the Action Agenda and integrating it into a national symposium (see next bullet); a critical part of this work is identifying which SDOH elements are of highest-value and most-achievable, as well as how best to advance them into policy and practice.
+These interactive discussions are led by Dr. Karen Smith, former Director of California’s Department of Public Health, joined by our Stanford colleagues and other prominent thought leaders, innovators, subject-matter experts and change agents nationwide.

-- Stewards of Change’s 14th National Symposium, which we’re planning for January 2021 in collaboration with Stanford University’s Center for Population Health Sciences.
-This event will be the culmination of all the integrated, strategic, step-by-step activities discussed leading up to the event; then the symposium itself will focus on crystalizing, launching and implementing specific, actionable policies and practices at all levels.
+- Stewards of Change’s 14th National Symposium, which we’re planning for early 2021 with Stanford University’s Center for Population Health Sciences.
+This event will be the culmination of all the integrated, strategic, step-by-step activities discussed in this document leading up to the event; then the symposium itself will focus on crystalizing, launching and implementing specific, actionable policies and practices at all levels.

-- A Proof of Concept implementation, called Project Unify, designed to demonstrate that health-related information can be shared reliably and securely with Human Services and other domains that are critical to SDOH.
-The eventual goal is to enable cross-domain interoperability of a kind and to an extent that hasn’t been done before.
-We have already begun work on Project Unify, because this type of interoperability and data exchange is vital to accelerating progress on SDOH.
+- A Proof of Concept implementation, called Project Unify, designed to demonstrate that health-related data can be shared reliably and securely across Human Services and other domains critical to SDOH.
+The goal is to enable cross-domain interoperability of a kind and to an extent that hasn’t been done before.
+We have begun work on Project Unify, because this type of data exchange is vital to accelerating progress on SDOH.

 Action Agenda Goal and Objectives

-Our goal in undertaking this highly collaborative effort is to guide pragmatic, systems-level change across community healthcare, human services and public health systems.
-The urgency to do this work now is glaringly evident as we see the structural problems – in terms of information-sharing and racial disparities – that the coronavirus pandemic is laying bare every day.
+Our goal in undertaking this highly collaborative effort is to guide pragmatic, systems-level change across Healthcare, Human Services, Public Health and other relevant programs, systems and domains.
+The urgency to do this work now is glaringly evident as we all see – every day – the structural problems we vitally need to address, from health disparities, to racial injustice, to better prevention, early detection and other upstream activities.

 Our Action Agenda’s specific, bottom-line objectives include:

-- accelerating the integration of SDOH as an indispensable element of every domain’s efforts to streamline processes;
+- accelerating the integration of SDOH as an indispensable element of every domain’s work;

 - focusing greater attention and resources on prevention, early intervention and other upstream activities;

-- most vitally, improving outcomes, especially for the populations that are being disproportionately hurt by both the pandemic and, even more deeply, by racial and socioeconomic inequities.
+- improving outcomes for the populations being disproportionately hurt by both the pandemic and, even more deeply, by racial and socioeconomic inequities.

-Catalyzing and enabling demonstrable progress toward those objectives will be our explicit aim in selecting symposium presenters; in designing its highly interactive sessions; and, since participation will be by invitation only, in choosing the mix of about 100 event attendees representing academia, industry, courts, the nonprofit sector and government at all levels.
-While the in-person attendance will be relatively small to encourage interaction and learning, it is important to say that the symposium will also have an online component to maximize engagement nationwide, build support and momentum for change, and thereby foster collaboration and enhance the impact of subsequent work to implement the Action Agenda.
+Catalyzing and enabling demonstrable progress toward those objectives will be our explicit aim in selecting symposium presenters; in designing its highly interactive sessions; and, since participation will be by invitation only, in choosing the mix of about 125 event attendees representing academia, industry, courts, the nonprofit sector and government at all levels.
+While in-person attendance will be relatively small to encourage interaction and learning, it is important to say that the symposium will also have an online component to maximize engagement nationwide, build support and momentum for change, and thereby foster collaboration and enhance the impact of subsequent work to implement the Action Agenda.